Which UK universities are working the hardest to support their students to land a career after graduating?

 Going to university is an opportunity to fly the nest, meet new people and develop as a person, but ultimately, one of the main reasons people choose to study is to improve their career prospect.

-But which of the UK’s universities are setting their students up to graduate with the best chance of success?
+But which of the UK’s universities are setting their students up to graduate with the best chance of success, and gain placements on graduate schemes?

 To find out, we’ve submitted Freedom of Information requests to each university in the UK to find out how much they’re spending on their careers services, as well as taking into account average graduate salaries and employment levels.